jinstrider2000/jinstrider2000.github.io/_posts/2018-01-27-out_of_the_black_lodge.markdown

 ## Open the red curtain, enter The Lodge
 ![](https://unwrappingtheplastic.files.wordpress.com/2017/04/ba5d80eddd37ff9e9bb4debee8582c6e.gif)

-The first feature addition was to have Twitter-like relationships to other users.
+The first feature addition was to have *Twitter-like* relationships to other users.
 I figured the basics of that feature out on paper fairly quickly.
 Then I thought, "Hmm, maybe I should try to put relationship status messages like Twitter does...".
 That's simple, you query the *relationships* join table for reciprocal relationships.
-Ok, but then I thought, "Well, If this were a large scale app, it would be a pain to hit the database twice *per every user in an index view* just to put a "following each other" message in the user partial.
+Ok, but then I thought, "Well, If this were a large scale app, it would be a pain to hit the database twice *per every user in an index view*, just to put a "following each other" message in the user partial.
 So I figured a way to do it one query -- add a boolean column to *relationships* which reflects *reliably*<sup>1</sup> on every row whether the reciporal relationship exists in the table (you can manage this by declaring `before_*` hooks in the model).
 Ok, but then I thought, "Maybe it would be fun to add the blocking and muting functions of Twitter as well".
 No problem, just add new models/tables and use Pundit for authorization.
 Ok, but then I thought...

 ## Falling
 ![](https://media.giphy.com/media/xUA7aQdu2mdFnOgptm/source.gif)